FluBBaOfWard/NitroSwan/README.md

 			GUI screen when menu is not active.
 		Emulator on Bottom: Select if top or bottom screen should be used for emulator, when menu is active emulator screen is allways on top.
+		Autosleep: Doesn't work.
+	Debug:
 		Debug Output: Show an FPS meter for now.
-		Autosleep: Doesn't work.
+		Run Frame: Emulate one frame.

 ### About:
 	Some info about the emulator and game...